tobbik/lua-t/README.rst

 OOP interface
 -------------

-lua-t uses a unified OOP type according to Luas own recomendation for objects.
+lua-t uses a unified OOP type according to Lua's own recomendation for objects.
-Class.new() or Class() create new objects.  lua-t is, so far, exclusively written in C.  The followng list provides an overview of naming conventions and will help to navigate the source code a lot faster.
+Class.new() or Class() create new objects.  lua-t is, so far, exclusively written in C.  The following list provides an overview of naming conventions and will help to navigate the source code a lot faster.